 I use 65# white or kraft paper for most my gift tags, they hold up well and punch well.
-I have a couple of punches to make tags easier, this 2″ round punch, and this 2×3″ tag punch, it also punches a hole and adds an eyelet.
-Pretty nifty!
+I have a couple of punches to make tags easier not requiring me to use a whole sheet of labels; this 1 1/2 inch punch and 3 inch punch are great!

 That’s about it!
 Check out the DIY “recipe” below, and be sure to scroll all the way to the bottom; I have gathered a few of my own and other bloggers fabulous “non-sucky” homemade gifts for you to peruse.

-Think Mother’s Day, birthday gifts, hostess gifts, get well gifts, just because, new neighbor gifts, Easter, Holiday and Christmas…oh, you get the idea!
+Think Mother’s Day, birthday gifts, hostess gifts, teacher appreciation gifts, get well gifts, just because, new neighbor gifts, Easter, Holiday and Christmas…oh, you get the idea!

 Like this recipe?

 Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️star rating in the recipe below!